 For a reinforced concrete amusement hall at Furlough House, Narrabeen (Mr. A Verrills, builder): GENERAL NOTES.
 (1920, August 25).
 The Sydney Morning Herald (NSW : 1842 - 1954), p.
 8. Retrieved from http://nla.gov.au/nla.news-article15903827

 For the erection of a shop and dwelling at Dee Why the same architect, Mr. Leonard Herbert, has let a contract to Mr. A. Verrills.
 BUILDINGS AND WORKS.
 GENERAL NOTES.
 (1923, September 26).
 The Sydney Morning Herald (NSW : 1842 - 1954), p.
 11. Retrieved from http://nla.gov.au/nla.news-article16095929

-Peter's father, Frederick Leonard Verrills, warrants equal room in Pittwater Online News and will be a future 2013 History page.
+Peter's father, Frederick Leonard Verrills, was a 2013 History page.